glorr17/NLP/Lecture3.md

 # Tensorflow!

-## TensorFlow is a powerful open source software library for numerical computation,

- particularly well suited and fine-tuned for large-scale Machine Learning.
-Its basic

- principle is simple: you first define in Python a graph of computations to perform

- (for example, the one in Figure 9-1), and then TensorFlow takes that graph and runs

- it efficiently using optimized C++ code.

- Most importantly, it is possible to break up the graph into several chunks and run

- them in parallel across multiple CPUs or GPUs, TensorFlow

- also supports distributed computing, so you can train colossal neural networks on

- humongous training sets in a reasonable amount of time by splitting the computa‐

- tions across hundreds of servers.
-TensorFlow can train a network

- with millions of parameters on a training set composed of billions of instances with

- millions of features each.
-This should come as no surprise, since TensorFlow was

- developed by the Google Brain team and it powers many of Google’s large-scale serv‐

- ices, such as Google Cloud Speech, Google Photos, and Google Search.

- When TensorFlow was open-sourced in November 2015, there were already many

- popular open source libraries for Deep Learning, and to be fair

- most of TensorFlow’s features already existed in one library or another.
-Nevertheless,

- TensorFlow’s clean design, scalability, flexibility,^1 and great documentation (not to

- mention Google’s name) quickly boosted it to the top of the list.
+ TensorFlow is a powerful open source software library for numerical computation, articularly well suited and fine-tuned for large-scale Machine Learning.
+Its basic rinciple is simple: you first define in Python a graph of computations to perform for example, the one in Figure 9-1), and then TensorFlow takes that graph and runs t efficiently using optimized C++ code. ost importantly, it is possible to break up the graph into several chunks and run hem in parallel across multiple CPUs or GPUs, TensorFlow lso supports distributed computing, so you can train colossal neural networks on umongous training sets in a reasonable amount of time by splitting the computa‐ ions across hundreds of servers.
+TensorFlow can train a network ith millions of parameters on a training set composed of billions of instances with illions of features each.
+This should come as no surprise, since TensorFlow was eveloped by the Google Brain team and it powers many of Google’s large-scale serv‐ ces, such as Google Cloud Speech, Google Photos, and Google Search. hen TensorFlow was open-sourced in November 2015, there were already many opular open source libraries for Deep Learning, and to be fair ost of TensorFlow’s features already existed in one library or another.
+Nevertheless, ensorFlow’s clean design, scalability, flexibility,^1 and great documentation (not to ention Google’s name) quickly boosted it to the top of the list.

 ## Installation